dipshanadhikari/dipshanadhikari/README.md

 ## I'm a Self-taught Developer !!

-- 🔭 I’m currently working on Web designing projects.
+- 🔭 I’m currently working on Full Stack Web designing projects.
-- 🌱 I’m currently learning Responsive web design 🤣
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate with other content creators
-- 🤔 I’m looking for help with learning Unity game development
+- 🤔 I’m looking for help with Machine learning and AI
-- ⚡ Fun fact: I am 13 yeasr old
+- ⚡ Fun fact: I am 14 yeasr old
 - 🎸 Would love: To know how to play guitar